Royal wedding guess list: Who gets a nod from Harry, Meghan? | Taiwan News

 (For the record Anthony, she has a half sister, 53-year-old Samantha Grant, a divorced mother of three who has called Markle "a social climber.")

 The actual guest list is a closely guarded secret — and details about it may not be released until the event is underway.
-But that hasn't stopped speculation about who's in or who's out from becoming a national parlor game, and subject of wagers in Britain's legal betting shops.
+But that hasn't stopped speculation about who's in or who's out from becoming a national parlor game and the subject of wagers in Britain's legal betting shops.

 Any bride and groom run into parental interference in their guest list, whether it's adding random cousins or forgotten neighbors.
 Yet Harry and Markle are enduring this phenomenon at a cosmic level due to the royal expectations that come along with being a grandson of Queen Elizabeth II.